 Many of the tips mentioned on the show come from the RRCA (Road Runner’s Club of America) Running Safety Tip Guidelines as well as my thoughts and experience to add to that list.
 Here is our combined list:

 - Avoid wearing headphones.
 Headphones make it hard for you to here others who may be approaching.
-If you do decide to wear headphones, I highly recommend AfterShokz Trekz Air Open-Ear Wireless Bone Conduction Headphones as they do not sit in your ear, but rather just outside the ear, which allows you to listen to music or a podcast, yet, hear what is going on around you.
+If you do decide to wear headphones, I highly recommend AfterShokz Aeroplex Open-Ear Wireless Bone Conduction Headphones as they do not sit in your ear, but rather just outside the ear, which allows you to listen to music or a podcast, yet, hear what is going on around you.
 These headphones are amazing!
-Note: The link is a link to my Amazon affiliate account.

 - Run against traffic so you can observe approaching vehicles.
 This is a good rule in general, but this way someone can’t come up behind your and snatch you into a vehicle.

 - Always stay alert and what is going on around you.
-This sounds like common sense, but I don’t think we are as always aware of our surroundings as we should be at time.
+This sounds like common sense, but I don’t think we are as always aware of our surroundings as we think we are.

 - Carry a cell phone, and know locations of businesses that could be a safe place if you needed to seek safety.
 Be aware that when running in cold temperatures, your phone can freeze up rendering it useless.
 The same is true with extreme heat.